talon-one/talon_one.js/docs/IntegrationApi.md

 ## linkLoyaltyCardToProfile

-> LoyaltyCard linkLoyaltyCardToProfile(loyaltyProgramId, loyaltyCardIdentifier, body)
+> LoyaltyCard linkLoyaltyCardToProfile(loyaltyProgramId, loyaltyCardId, body)

-Link customer profile to loyalty card
+Link customer profile to card

 [Loyalty cards](https://docs.talon.one/docs/product/loyalty-programs/loyalty-cards/loyalty-card-overview) allow customers to collect and spend loyalty points within a [card-based loyalty program](https://docs.talon.one/docs/product/loyalty-programs/overview#loyalty-program-types).
 They are useful to gamify loyalty programs and can be used with or without customer profiles linked to them.
 Link a customer profile to a given loyalty card for the card to be set as **Registered**.
 This affects how it can be used.
 See the [docs](https://docs.talon.one/docs/product/loyalty-programs/loyalty-cards/managing-loyalty-cards#linking-customer-profiles-to-a-loyalty-card).  **Note:** You can link as many customer profiles to a given loyalty card as the [**card user limit**](https://docs.talon.one/docs/product/loyalty-programs/creating-loyalty-programs#creating-card-based-loyalty-programs) allows.